 If you can take a course in-person and not online, this is considered the best kind of TEFL certification by EPIK (and around the world), for many reasons.
 You will be learning in an actual classroom, instead of behind a computer and you will have actual teaching experience as part of your course.
 These certifications are typically the strongest and prepare teachers the most for teaching ESL.

 You can check out all of Greenheart Travel’s in-country TEFL program destinations here.

 These courses are full time, usually for 1 full month, so if you have a full-time job they can be impossible to complete before you go.
 If that’s the case, your next best option is…

 Many online courses have begun to include practicum hours in their certifications, to give their students experience in the classroom or tutoring ESL in person.
 The majority of your study hours will be online, but you will also tutor or teach for 20 hours during your course.
 These hours can be done in your hometown (or wherever you live) but must be done as a part of your online course.
 You will have a supervisor sign off on your hours, and your course will certify you for them.

-An online course would be considered the bottom of the totem pole when it comes to TEFL courses and will not set you apart from other applicants.
+An online course would be considered the least attractive choice when it comes to TEFL courses and will not set you apart from other applicants.
 More and more provinces are now requiring applicants have at least 20 in-class hours included in their certification, so not having any hours drastically reduces your marketability and narrows your options for placement preferences.
-Currently, 20 in-class hours are needed for Seoul and Gyeongnam and 50 hours are needed for Busan but it’s possible that more provinces will decide to require this as well for this round.
+Currently, 20 practicum/in-class hours are needed for Seoul and Gyeongnam and 50 hours are needed for Busan but it’s possible that more provinces will decide to require this as well for this round.

 A completely online course also does not prepare you as well as the courses mentioned above, which is something EPIK realizes.
 We really recommend taking a course with at least some in-person hours, and for this reason, we don’t offer any fully online TEFL certifications.